usamamuneerchaudhary/laravel-api-boilerplate/README.md

 Simpler way of assigning Roles & Permissions to Users.
 You can more details on what we've done here on  [usamamuneerchaudhary/roles-permissions](https://github.com/usamamuneerchaudhary/roles-permissions)

+### CRUD Scaffolding
+A Simple [CRUD Scaffolding package](https://github.com/JunaidQadirB/laravel-crud-scaffold) is being setup out of the box to keep you going without any hassle.

 ## Creating Endpoints

 You can create your endpoints in `routes/api.php` under `auth:api` middleware group.